cm45t3r/rawping/README.md

 Rawping
 =======
 Wrapper for [Pierre Bourdon's](https://pypi.python.org/pypi/ping) python ping implementation.
-It simplifies `verbose_ping()` function by printing just one RTT per line without statistics, easing integration with other tools.
-In addition, shell execution is enabled.
+It simplifies `verbose_ping()` function by printing one RTT per line and no statistics, easing integration with other tools.
+Unix shell execution is enabled.

 As rawping uses raw ICMP requests for a very fast response, you must have root privileges to use it.